ankit76/ankit76.github.io/index.md

 title: About
 ---

-I am a senior undergrad in the physics department at IIT Bombay.
-I have a minor in computer science.
-I am primarily interested in theoretical and computational electronic structure theory.
-I have previously dabbled in nonlinear dynamics.
-My other interests include quantum computing and molecular dynamics.
-All of my research reports and key course project reports can be found on the [projects page](/projects).
+I am a graduate student in chemical physics at University of Colorado, Boulder.
+I am interested in developing efficient algorithms for accurate simulations of electronic systems with strong interactions.
+I did my undergraduate studies at IIT Bombay, majoring in physics with a minor in computer science.
+During undergrad, I dabbled in nonlinear dynamics of potentials in neurons and quantum nuclear dynamics.
+Details of my research can be found on the [projects](/projects) page.

+Besides electronic structure, I also like to read about differential geometry and quantum computing.
+I increasingly find myself interested in social sciences, particularly in anthropology and cognitive psychology.
+Since moving to Boulder, I have started biking more, and I like it a lot!